Dance / Movement Therapy

 — Tessa Gordon, Licensed Marriage & Family Therapist in San Francisco, CA

-— Tamara Hunter, Licensed Professional Counselor in ,
+— Caroline Kinsley, Licensed Professional Counselor Associate in Portland, OR

 I am a board certified dance/movement therapist with over 14 years experience in a variety of settings.
 Dance/movement therapy’s premise is that the mind and body are connected and that by working with the body you will help your mind.
 Many of us are excellent at talking but not so good at feeling.
 So when we go to traditional talk therapy we can explain and describe what is happening over and over but not make much progress in feeling our actual emotions.
 Dance/movement therapy allows